adepierre/Botcraft/README.md

 - [glm](https://github.com/g-truc/glm)
 - [imgui](https://github.com/ocornut/imgui)

-I only test the code on Windows with Visual 2013, 2017 and 2019 but it should also work with 2015.
+I only test the code on Windows with Visual 2013 and 2019 but it should also work with 2015 and 2017.
 As all the code is cross-platform, everything should compile and run fine on macOS and Linux (with maybe some little modification in CMake and/or include, let me know if you encounter any trouble).

 ## Building and Installation